jbzt/cancer_data_for_cluster_and_classification/README.md

 ---

-# Pan-Cancer Analysis in TCGA
+# Pan-Cancer Clustering Analysis in TCGA

 The Pan-Cancer initiative within The Cancer Genome Atlas (TCGA) project represents a paradigm shift in understanding cancer, moving beyond traditional tissue-of-origin classifications.
 Instead of treating each cancer as a distinct disease, the Pan-Cancer approach integrates multi-omic data across a wide array of tumor types to reveal shared molecular characteristics and unifying biological principles.